-- a) assets allocated to insurance claims resulting from accepted reinsurance; - b) assets allocated to insurance claims arising from contracts which are the subject of reinsurance with one or more insurance or reinsurance captives.
+- a-0) reinsurers' share of technical provisions and claims on SPVs covering compulsory motor third party liability insurance;"113 - assets allocated to insurance claims resulting from accepted reinsurance; a) - assets allocated to insurance claims arising from contracts which are the subject of reinsurance with one or more insurance or reinsurance captives.

-All assets of the permanent inventory other than those referred to in the two indents of subparagraph 1 shall be allocated to other insurance claims.
+All assets of the permanent inventory other than those referred to in "subparagraph 1, letters a-0), a) and b)"114 shall be allocated to other insurance claims.